-Bees carry a parasite.
-Scientists have known that for years.
-But they’ve discovered new information about what the parasite does to the bee.
+Scientists have known about this bee parasite for years.
+Now, they’ve discovered new information about what the parasite does to the bee.

 The new findings matter because around 2006, beekeepers started reporting the collapse of bee colonies which sparked concern for the food industry.